petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 and can reveal stumbling blocks.
 It also gives users a template to copy if they would find that helpful.

+It's important to note here that it's impossible to predict how others might derive value from these materials, and that's okay.
+Take some educated guesses, put it out there, and see what happens.
+That's much better than not sharing at all.

 ## Conclusions

 There are a few takeaways from this exercise.